Open-Data-Product-Initiative/v4.1/source/includes/_contributors.md

 # Editors and contributors

 This specification is openly developed and a lot of the work comes from community.
 We list all community contributors as a sign of appreciation.
-The editors (as initial creators of the the specification) are Jarkko Moilanen and Jussi Niilahti.
-Editors take the feedback and draft new candidate releases, which may become the versions of the specification.
+Maintainers process the feedback and draft new candidate releases, which may become the versions of the specification.

+**Maintainers:**

+* <a href="https://www.linkedin.com/in/jarkkomoilanen/">Jarkko Moilanen</a>
+* <a href="https://www.linkedin.com/in/manfred-sorg/">Manfred Sorg</a>

 ## List of community contributors